Your journey begins here. Learn more about requirements, expectations, and deadlines for admission to UL Lafayette’s

-Below are our preferred GPA, GRE/GMAT (required by some programs) as well as the minimum TOEFL/IELTS scores to qualify an applicant for unconditional graduate admission.
+Below are the preferred expectations for GPA and GRE/GMAT (required by some programs) as well as the minimum TOEFL/IELTS scores to qualify an applicant for unconditional graduate admission.

 Master’s Degree Programs

 - GPA – a 2.75 cumulative undergraduate GPA or, for those with US degrees, a 3.0 GPA (4.0 scale) in the last 60 hours of undergraduate study

 - GMAT (Accounting MS and MBA only) – a total score of 450

 Non-Degree-Seeking and Graduate Certificate Programs

 - Our non-degree-seeking entrée program requires proof of a bachelor’s degree for admission.